 The ISPCA Head of Fundraising is responsible for income generation.
 Income streams include direct debits, direct mailing, online shop and a range of events.
-The Head of Fundraising will be responsible for developing a new fundraising strategy to compliment the ISPCA Strategic Plan for 2021 - 2025, which will replace the current Strategic Framework 2016-2020.
+The Head of Fundraising is responsible for developing a new fundraising strategy to compliment the ISPCA Strategic Plan for 2023 - 2027, which will replace the current Strategic Framework 2016-2020.

-In 2020, the ISPCA received the Animal Welfare Grant totalling €517,000 from the Department of Agriculture, Food, and the Marine, towards the cost of the ISPCA's operational work in 2020.
-The ISPCA is very grateful to the Minister for Agriculture, Food and the Marine for its continued support.
+In 2021, the ISPCA received the Animal Welfare Grant totalling €668,500 from the Department of Agriculture, Food, and the Marine, towards the cost of the ISPCA's animal welfare activities and the direct care of animals in 2022.
+The ISPCA is very grateful to the Minister for Agriculture, Food, and the Marine for his continued support.

-The ISPCA wishes to thank all the benefactors who kindly remembered us in their wills and from whom we received legacies.
-The 2020 legacy income of €503,521 represents 18% of our income, and gifts in wills are critical to help us rescue animals suffering from neglect and abuse.
+The ISPCA is so grateful to all those benefactors who provided extremely generous donations through legacies throughout the year.
+These funds are put to good use and very much appreciated.
+The 2021 legacy income of €283,573 represents 8% of our income, and gifts in wills are critical to help us rescue animals suffering from neglect and abuse.